JoinMarket-Org/joinmarket-clientserver/docs/SEGWIT-UPGRADE.md

 you would still have to transfer to new segwit style outputs.

-Third, the new type is based on [BIP49](https://github.com/bitcoin/bips/blob/master/bip-0049.mediawiki), which is currently supported only by TREZOR to my knowledge, although others may later adopt it.
+Third, the new type is based on [BIP49](https://github.com/bitcoin/bips/blob/master/bip-0049.mediawiki), which is currently supported by TREZOR, Ledger, Electrum (via custom HD path option, only one account at a time), Samourai, Eclair to my knowledge, and probably others.
-So these Joinmarket wallets could be loaded into TREZOR; at least, that's expected.
+So these Joinmarket wallets could be loaded into those wallets, but be wary of privacy issues if querying your addresses over some external server.

 BIP49 is a modification of BIP44 for segwit, but really it's just a new BIP32 HD path.
 (To get even further into the technical weeds, these standards (44/49) use hardened derivation except for keys below the account level).